woleet/woleet-cli/README.md

 # woleet-cli

 Woleet command line interface.
-Currently, the tool only supports the 'anchor' command, which allows anchoring all files of a given directory recursively.
+Currently, the tool only supports the 'anchor' command, which allows to recursively anchor all files in a given directory.

 ## Fonctionnalities

-The tool scans a folder recursively and anchors all files available.
+The tool scans a folder recursively and anchors all files found.
 It also gathers proof receipts and store them beside anchored files (in Chainpoint files named 'filename'-'anchorID'.receipt.json).

-Since anchoring is not a realtime operation, the tool is supposed to be run on a regular basis (or at least until all proof receipts are ready to download).
+Since anchoring is not a realtime operation, the tool is supposed to be run on a regular basis (or at least a second time when all proof receipts are ready to download).
 Obviously, the files that were already anchored are not re-anchored.

 If the option --strict is provided, for each file that already have a proof receipt, the tool checks that the hash of the file still matches the hash in the receipt (to detect file changes).
 If they differ, the file is re-anchored and the old receipt is kept, except if --strict--prune is used instead.

-To sum up, this tool can be used to generate and maintain the set of timestamped proofs of existence for all files of a given directory.
+To sum up, this tool can be used to generate and maintain the set of timestamped proofs of existence for all files in a given directory.

 Note: tags are added to the anchors according to the name of subfolders